dpant/machine_leanring_in_gcp/Course1_end_to_end_ml/README.md

 Note: The tensor model should be in package before running (train or prediction) in CMLE "cloud ml engine"

+At the end of training the model will be dumped to google cloud storage.
+The serving function need to be specified during export.(exporter parameters) tf.estimator.LatestExporter() create exporter object.

-First train locally in small subset use --train_example=<small_number> to make sure setup is corect, than in cloud to speed up.
+First train locally in small subset use --train_example=<small_number> to make sure setup is corect, than in cloud to speed up training process.

 Local training: package trainer.task python -m trainer.task (parameters) // Train locally in standalone mode